ceciliamanner/assignment_2/readme.md

 ## Licese
-This project is licensed under MII License
+This project is licensed under MIT License

 ## Contact
 If you have any questions or suggestions, feel free to reach out to me at [ceciliamannerr@gmail.com].